megvii-research/PETR/README.md

 (PETR) for multi-view 3D object detection.
 PETR encodes the position information of 3D coordinates into image features, producing the 3D position-aware features.
 Object query can perceive the 3D position-aware features and perform end-to-end object detection.
 It can serve as a simple yet strong baseline for future research.

 ## News
-**2022.06.10** The codes of PETR is released.
+**2022.06.10** The code of PETR is released.
 **2022.06.06** PETRv2 is released on [arxiv](https://arxiv.org/abs/2206.01256).
-**2022.06.01** PETRv2 achieves another SOTA performance (58.2% NDS and 49.0% mAP) by the temporal modeling and supports BEV segmentation.
+**2022.06.01** PETRv2 achieves another SOTA performance on nuScenes dataset (58.2% NDS and 49.0% mAP) by the temporal modeling and supports BEV segmentation.
 **2022.03.10** PETR is released on [arxiv](https://arxiv.org/abs/2203.05625).
 **2022.03.08** PETR achieves SOTA performance (50.4% NDS and 44.1% mAP) on standard nuScenes dataset.